openstack-archive/tripleo-quickstart/doc/source/design.rst

       baremetal/>`_, or `OpenStack host clouds <https://images.rdoproject.org/
       docs/ovb/>`_ as test/development environments
-    * Allow Joan to pull changes from OpenStack gerrit and build and install the patches into the deployment workflow see the following for details.   :ref:`devmode` the patch(es) into her deployment
+    * Allow Joan to pull changes from OpenStack gerrit and build and install the patches into the deployment workflow see the following for details :ref:`devmode`. the patch(es) into her deployment
     * Allow Joan to test her patch with testing tools like `tempest
       <https://github.com/openstack/tripleo-quickstart-extras/tree/master/